dgodovich/personal_logseq/pages/Initiation of sporulation in B. subtilis is controlled by a multicomponent phosphorelay.md

 		- They also check this with pH sensitivity and it checks out
 			- B is extremely sensitive to acid but not to base, this seems to be His
 - ((68f45d00-8c21-49f0-bdeb-eff51104f9af))
-	-
+	- response regulator is often a transcriptional activator
+	- relay gives you another opportunity for control of a very expensive system
+		- sporulation is hard and you wouldn't want to reverse it
+	- KinA is also a phosphatase at high ATP levels
+	- Spo0A turns off AbrB and also makes a \sigma for sporulation -